valhalla/valhalla-docs/add-routing-to-a-map.md

 ## Add references to CSS and JavaScript files

 Because you are working with several external cascading style sheet (CSS) and JavaScript files, you need to add references to them in your index.html file.
-These include style sheets and JavaScript files for Leaflet, Leaflet Routing Machine, and Valhalla.
+These include style sheets and JavaScript files for Leaflet, Leaflet Routing Machine, and Mapzen Turn-by-Turn.
 You will need to add these into the <head> and <body> sections of the index.html.

 You will need to modify the path to reflect your working directory if you are not using the folder names suggested in the earlier section.